 Non-slip base and handle

-Not for stovetop or oven use
+Not for stovetop use

 Best Eco-Friendly: Chef Craft Eco Mixing Bowl Set, 6-Piece